Community Gallery & Foyer Exhibitions

-Making an exhibition of ourselves
+Making an Exhibition of Ourselves

-7 September – 6 October
+Until 6 October

 Over the last fifty years Oldham Theatre Workshop has evolved into one of the country’s leading youth and community organisations.
 Take a backstage look at how it has shaped the lives of Oldham’s young people and used the art of theatre to reflect changes in British youth culture.